chinedufn/psd/tests/README.md

 This was originally created to test our final flattened image data in the image data section by ensuring what we return a red image.

+# rle-3-layer-8x8.psd

+8x8 pixels.

+A PSD with 3 layers.
+Bottom layer is red, middle green, top is blue

+All layers as well as the final image channel are RLE compressed.

+This was originally created to allow us to test that when returning pixel data we correctly factor in RLE compression.